lwrocks/hackathon-voting-app/README.md

 ## What's Next?
-While we're definitely proud of what we accomplished in less than 36 hours, we have big dreams for Smart.Vote.
+While we're definitely proud of what we accomplished in less than 36 hours, we have big dreams for Smarter.Vote.
 Some of the future features we envision for this project include:

 * point 1